ballerina-platform/module-ballerina-task/task-ballerina/Module.md

 #### One-time Job Execution

-This API provides the functionality to schedule a job at a specified date.
+This API provides the functionality to schedule a job at a specified time.

 The following code snippet shows how to schedule a one-time job.

 ```ballerina
 class Job {